 Your circle of support

-At Children’s Hospitals and Clinics of Minnesota, we’re dedicated to kids’ care and comfort.
+At Children’s Minnesota, we’re dedicated to kids’ care and comfort.
 The neurology team knows that caring for brains and nervous systems is only part of our job.
 When you get down to it, we’re on a mission to improve quality of life for our patients and their families.
 And that means building trust from that very first meeting.

 Paths to our door